Ballamy History, Family Crest & Coats of Arms

 Early Notables of the Ballamy family (pre 1700)

-c.
-1717-1720) was an 18th century English pirate...
-Another 92 words (7 lines of text) are included under the topic Early Ballamy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 125 words (9 lines of text) are included under the topic Early Ballamy Notables in all our PDF Extended History products and printed products wherever possible.

 followed the First Fleets